Engine Lathe Basics 211

 - Final Review

-- Identify different types of lathes.
+- Identify common types of manual lathes.

 - Identify common types of workholding devices.

-- Describe how the headstock controls spindle speed.
+- Describe headstock controls.

 4-position toolholder